 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
 Please read our disclosure policy.

 Granola masquerades as a health food but is often a sugar-loaded treat.
-I love my pumpkin spice granola and peanut butter granola recipes, but they both have grain and sugars in different forms.
-As daily granola, I love this less sweet, cinnamon nut grain-free granola.
+I love my pumpkin spice granola and peanut butter granola recipes, but they both have grains and sugars in different forms.
+As a daily granola, I love this less-sweet, cinnamon-nut, grain-free granola.

 Hand holding bowl and other hand holding spoon filled with grain-free granola on top of yogurt along with blueberries and banana with rest of pan of granola below